 Recovery from sexual violence

 Sexual violence can have immediate and long term effects on your overall health and wellbeing.
-This can include physical health issues as a result of the assault or longer term health issues due to the impact of trauma.
-Recovering from sexual violence will take time.
+This can include physical health issues as a result of the assault or longer term physical, mental and emotional health issues due to the impact of trauma.
+Recovering from sexual violence can often take time.

-To assist your recovery it is important to ensure that you have a good support network.
-This could include family, friends, counsellors, a sexual assault support service or your doctor.
-If you are concerned about how you are coping, or feel unsafe, you can contact a service for help and support.
+To assist your recovery it is helpful to have a good support network.
+This could include family, friends, counsellors, a sexual assault support service and/or a trusted doctor.
+If you are concerned about how you are coping, or feel unsafe, you can contact a sexual assault support service for help and support.

 How will I be affected?